What is the International Baccalaureate Program?

 The International Baccalaureate first expanded into Canada in 1974.
-Today, there are approximately 381 IB World Schools across Canada, including both elementary and secondary schools.
+Today, there are approximately 381 IB schools in Canada, including both elementary and secondary schools.

 For the purposes of this article we will look at secondary schools offering the Diploma Program.

 IB schools in Halton Region and Peel Region

 High school students taking the IB Diploma Program will be assessed first on the standard Ontario Curriculum.
 The IB curriculum is then evaluated as an additional enhancement.

 Here is a list of local high schools with IB program.